Josh Ostrovsky: Music

 While at SUNY Albany, Ostrovsky was a member of the hip hop trio Team Facelift, where he first started going by the name Fat Jew.
 He has said that the moniker was inspired by one of his counselors at Eisner Camp and by Screw magazine publisher Al Goldstein.
 Team Facelift formed in 2004, signed with Duck Down Records and released the album Mixed Emotions in 2006.
 They broke up in 2010.

 In September 2016, Ostrovsky announced his Major Lazer tribute band Major Behavior, formed with DJ Maachew Bentley and billed as the world's first EDM tribute band.
 Major Behavior toured in 2016 as a part of Ostrovsky's IRL Tour.
 For the second IRL Tour in 2017, Major Behavior toured with Dillon Francis, RL Grime and Party Favor.
 Major Behavior was joined onstage by Major Lazer's Diplo during a May 2017 performance in Chicago.
 In 2018, Ostrovsky hosted a radio show called Major Behavior on Diplo's Revolution, an electronic music channel on SiriusXM.

 Controversy

 In 2015, Ostrovsky was accused of posting screenshots of other comedians' jokes on Instagram and Twitter without their permission, and with the credits cropped out.
 After several stories were published about this behavior, Ostrovsky edited his past posts to credit the authors of the jokes.

 Personal life

 Ostrovsky is an ordained minister and has officiated many wedding ceremonies, including a spontaneous wedding at Nikki Beach in Miami in December 2017.

+He has a son named Buddy, born 2021.